 I hope you found my story informative.
 Maybe you can join me one day, and spend your 9-to-5 reading and writing about shares as well.

 Recording your exact income and expenditure must be your first step.
-I use MS Money, which is great at handling my downloadable credit-card statements.
+I use an ancient copy of MS Money.

 You will almost certainly under-estimate your total expenditure.
 And you will be shocked at the amount you spend each year on certain items or within certain shops.